 Imagine my excitement when in the middle of January I received an invitation to the FAM trip to Nepal.
-A small group, so I felt a bit like a VIP – only four people were invited to take part in this trip.
+A small group, so I felt a bit like a VIP – only four people were invited to take part in this tour.
 For two weeks!!!
 All costs were to be covered, except the flight – I had to buy it on my own.

 Let’s skip the details how it happened that I booked the flight 1,5 days before the departure.
 Anyway, it was settled – I’m going to Nepal.
 The departure was next day at 9.25 am from Luang Prabang in Laos, with few hours layover in Kuala Lumpur and then straight to Kathmandu.

 Morning comes.
-I brush my hair with one hand and the other pushes a croissant into my mouth (or at least I wish I did it but I’m not a multitasker so I end up with crumbles in my hair), the tuk-tuk arrives and takes me to the airport.
-It’s 7.28 am when I walk into the departure hall and immediately go to the exchange.
+I brush my hair with one hand, and the other pushes a croissant into my mouth (or at least I wish I did it, but I’m not a multitasker, so I end up with crumbles in my hair), the tuk-tuk arrives and takes me to the airport.
+It’s 7.28 AM when I walk into the departure hall and immediately go to the exchange.
 Closed, the other one too.
 And the third one.
 Damn it.
 If I don’t exchange the money, I will not be able to pay for my visa!

 The only kiosk at the airport that is opened is Bangkok Airways.
 I ask a lady who works there when they open the exchange.